1. Is my baby too young for Music Together®?

 No. Ken Guilmartin is founder of Music Together and the founder of The Center for Music and Young Children in Princeton, New Jersey.
 Ken is a well-known composer who (along with others at Music Together LLC) has put together 9 different song collections.
 By rotating these collections every session, it takes 3 years to repeat the same song collection!
 Each session that you register for, you will receive a packet containing a Music CD along with an digital access code for the online Family Music Zone on the Music Together national website - to enjoy at home along with an illustrated songbook with lyrics and great family activities.
 We hope that you will listen to the music in the car, in the house, or anywhere else and use the songbook at reading time, bedtime, or anytime!

 4. My child doesn't seem to do anything in class.
-I wonder if I should take him out and do something else?
+I wonder if Music Together Online is right for our family?

-Please don't!
-Many children will "do more" at home than in class.
-It is completely normal that your child chooses to participate in music making at home instead of in class.
+Many children will "do more" after and between class.
+It is completely normal that your child chooses to participate in music making at other times than during our class.
 That is his/her way of "practicing" and shows that he/she is observing and absorbing and getting something out of what we are doing in class!
 It often feels more natural for most of us, adults included, to be more comfortable trying out new things in our own homes before we will ever do them in front of other people!
 Our classes are really more of a means to an end than an end in itself, and the fact that your child is responding musically at home is wonderful and what we would expect to happen!
-The key to the success of our classes, and of the Music Together program, is that YOU DO PARTICIPATE!
-The teacher will lead you, and as the children hear all of us singing, and feel us rocking, and see us moving and dancing and playing the instruments and having a great time, they eventually start to want to get in on it too!
+The key to the success of our classes, and of the Music Together program, is that YOU PARTICIPATE!
+The teacher will lead you, and as your child hears you (and me) singing and feel you moving, dancing and playing the instruments and having a great time, they eventually start to want to get in on it too!
 So together we create a MUSICAL LEARNING ENVIRONMENT, and then each child, in their own style, will plug into it and get out of it what they are ready to get out of it.
-And if they stay with the program over a period of time, they DO start singing in tune and moving in time to the music, which is what we call "Basic Music Competence," and THAT is what Music Together is about!
+And if they stay with the program over a period of time, they DO start singing in tune and moving in time to the music, which is what we call "Basic Music Competence," and THAT is what Music Together is about, whether it be in-person or virtual classes.

 5. Will I be expected to participate?